 These are not truffles in the traditional sense but certainly taste decadent, rich, and chocolatey.......and contain only wholefood ingredients.

-I love, love raw cacao and find it hard not to add to well just about anything.
+I love raw cacao and find it hard not to add it to well just about anything.
 Hot cacao drinks, smoothies, chia seed pudding, in baking or raw goodies, cacao is something I use pretty frequently!
 Not only is it tasty but cacao is an excellent natural source of antioxidants.
-Cacao has four times the amount of antioxidants of dark chocolate and is a good source of magnesium and iron.

 - 1 cup ground almonds